-In TAPVR, oxygen-rich (red) blood that should return to the left atrium, the left ventricle, the aorta, and then the body, instead mixes with the oxygen-poor (blue) blood flowing into the right side of the heart.
+In Total anomalous pulmonary venous return, oxygen-rich (red) blood that should return to the left atrium, the left ventricle, the aorta, and then the body, instead mixes with the oxygen-poor (blue) blood flowing into the right side of the heart.
 This situation by itself will not support life, because there is no way for oxygen-rich (red) blood to be delivered to the body.

 Other heart defects are often associated with TAPVR, and they actually help the infant with total anomalous pulmonary venous return to live until surgical intervention is possible:

-- An opening in the atrial or ventricular septum will allow blood from one side to mix with blood from another, creating "purple" blood with an oxygen level somewhere in-between that of the oxygen-poor (blue) and the oxygen-rich (red) blood.
+- An opening, or defect, in the atrial or ventricular septum will allow blood from one side to mix with blood from another, creating "purple" blood with an oxygen level somewhere in-between that of the oxygen-poor (blue) and the oxygen-rich (red) blood.

 - Patent ductus arteriosus will also allow mixing of oxygen-poor (blue) and oxygen-rich (red) blood through the connection between the aorta and pulmonary artery.
 The "purple" blood that results from this mixing is beneficial, providing at least a little oxygen to the body.

-Total anomalous pulmonary venous return occurs in one out of every 15,000 live births.
-It occurs in boys just as often as in girls.
+The cause of total anomalous pulmonary venous return is not known.
+It occurs in one out of every 15,000 live births, and is seen in boys just as often as in girls.

 Babies with this heart defect cannot supply oxygen-rich (red) blood to the body after birth.
-Without an additional heart defect that allows mixing of oxygen-poor (blue) and oxygen-rich (red) blood, such as an atrial or ventricular septal defect, infants with TAPVR will have a mixture of oxygen-rich (red) and oxygen-poor (blue) blood circulating through the right heart and back to the lungs - a situation that is fatal.
+Without an additional heart defect that allows mixing of oxygen-poor (blue) and oxygen-rich (red) blood, infants with TAPVR will have a mixture of oxygen-rich (red) and oxygen-poor (blue) blood circulating through the right heart and back to the lungs - a situation that is fatal.